 I’m a freelance features writer and reporter.
 I write about culture and society, and I’m always looking for unique human interest stories and perspectives.
 I’ve recently written for The Observer, The Telegraph, Stella magazine, The Guardian, Psychologies magazine, the Daily Mail’s Weekend magazine and the Jewish Chronicle.
 Alongside writing features, I do regular shifts as a news reporter at The Times – you can read my news articles here.

-I was an assistant commissioning editor on the Daily Mail features desk, with highlights including a piece on the crisis of plastic in our oceans from a Blue Planet II producer.
-I also wrote for the paper, including a piece about how the royals have ‘recycled their rocks’ down the generations.
-I started out as a reporter for my local paper, the Hampstead and Highgate Express (Ham&High), where I interviewed the family of Quamari Barnes who was tragically stabbed outside his school, and spoke with Sharon Shoesmith about her fears of being attacked, 11 years on from Baby P’s death.
-I covered the campaign to free Nazanin Zagari-Ratcliffe, originally from West Hampstead, who is still jailed in Iran.
+I was previously an assistant commissioning editor for features at the Daily Mail.
+I sometimes wrote for the paper, including a piece about how the royals have ‘recycled their rocks’ down the generations.
+I started out as a reporter for the Hampstead and Highgate Express (Ham&High), where my stories were regularly picked up by the nationals, including my interview with Baby P boss Sharon Shoesmith.
+I covered the campaign to free Nazanin Zaghari-Ratcliffe.

 I love reading contemporary literature, going to art galleries, walking on Hampstead Heath and swimming in the ponds.
 I’m agnostic, but I’m very interested in talking to people about spirituality.
 I have an MA in investigative journalism from City University, an English Literature degree from Bristol University, and a graduate diploma in law.